alekst/CS-1555-Project/README.md

 The constructor gets credential and preference input from the user, and then calls the initDatabase() and populateTables() methods to create the tables, and populate them with randomly generated data.
-The default setting of the preference is the one set out in the Milestone 2 document:
+The preference's default setting is established in the Milestone 2 document:

 	* 1 warehouse
 	* 8 distribution stations per warehouse